 - The pyloric valve — the normal outlet that controls the release of food from the stomach to the small intestine — continues to function normally.

-Gastric Sleeve Risks and Complications
+Gastric Sleeve Complications, Side Effects, and Risks

 Risks of gastric sleeve surgery

-- Leakage of the sleeve
+- Infection of the surgical wound site.

 Your bariatric surgeon will review all potential risks and complications with you prior to the gastric sleeve procedure.

 Lower your gastric sleeve surgery risks

 Before having gastric sleeve surgery, you can limit post-op side effects and complications by: